Franklin Gutiérrez: Seattle Mariners

+After dealing with stomach problems during Spring Training, Gutiérrez opened the 2011 season on the disabled list.
+He subsequently received a diagnosis of irritable bowel syndrome and was sent on a rehab assignment with the Triple-A Tacoma Rainiers.
+On May 18, he was activated and inserted into the starting lineup for Seattle's game that night against the Los Angeles Angels of Anaheim.
+He played in 92 games in 2011, and batted .224/.261/.273 with one home run and 19 RBI.

-In 2011, in 92 games he batted .224/.261/.273 with one home run.
-In 2012, in 40 games he batted .260/.309/.420 with 4 home runs.
+In 2012, Gutiérrez was limited to only 40 games due to injury, and he batted .260/.309/.420 with four home runs and 17 RBI.

-On April 22, 2013, Gutiérrez spent 60 days on the disabled list due to hamstring injuries (trying to catch a ball), and was activated on June 22 against the Oakland Athletics, but injured his hamstring again after six innings.
+On April 22, 2013, Gutiérrez was placed on the disabled list due to a strained right hamstring.
+He suffered the injury while attempting to make a diving catch in a game against the Houston Astros.
+Although he was activated prior to a game against the Oakland Athletics on June 23, Gutiérrez injured his hamstring again after six innings.
+He batted .248 with 10 home runs and 24 RBI in just 41 games with Seattle in 2013.

-On February 13, 2014, he informed the team that he would not be able to play during the 2014 season due to ankylosing spondylitis and irritable bowel syndrome.
+On February 13, 2014, Gutiérrez informed the Mariners that he would not be able to play during the 2014 season due to ankylosing spondylitis and irritable bowel syndrome.

-On January 26, 2015, the Mariners re-signed Gutiérrez to a minor-league deal with a spring training invite.
-On June 24, he was recalled from AAA Tacoma to re-join the Major League club.
-On July 21, 2015, he hit a pinch-hit grand slam against the Detroit Tigers.
+On January 26, 2015, the Mariners re-signed Gutiérrez to a minor league deal with a spring training invite.
+On June 24, he was recalled from Triple-A Tacoma to re-join the Major League club.
+On July 21, he hit a pinch-hit grand slam against the Detroit Tigers.
+Gutiérrez experienced a career resurgence in 2015, slashing .292/.354/.620 with 15 home runs and 35 RBI in just 59 games.

+On November 11, 2015, Gutiérrez re-signed with the Mariners on a one-year contract.
+He hit .246 with 14 home runs and 39 RBI in 98 games.

 Los Angeles Dodgers

 On February 20, 2017, the Los Angeles Dodgers signed Gutiérrez to a one-year, $2.6 million, contract.
-He played in 35 games for the Dodgers, primarily as a pinch hitter, and had 13 hits in 56 at-bats (.232 average) with one homer and eight RBI.
+He played in 35 games for the Dodgers, primarily as a pinch hitter, and had 13 hits in 56 at-bats (.232 average) with one homer and 8 RBI.
 His season was shut down for good in June because of a recurrence of ankylosing spondylitis, which had caused him to also miss the 2014 season.
 He elected free agency on November 2.